I’m currently working on two applications that I’m building on top of WordPress (of which I hope to share once they’re complete).

 - Trash

-In project, I’m programmatically creating pages so I’m setting their status to publish
+In project, I’m programmatically creating pages so I’m setting their status to publish, by default.

 In my particular case, the rest of the statuses don’t really matter; however, your mileage may vary if you’re working with pre-existing pages or pages that users are able to edit.